Minimalism, Rethinking Ways To Satisfy Your Needs

 Many places in the world (Like The United States) once you wake up you are bombarded with messaging stressing you need to buy stuff and why we are missing out if you do not buy.
-It has become a increasing constant presence almost everywhere you look.
+It has become an increasing constant presence almost everywhere you look.

 The powers that be would advertise on the back of your eyelids if they could.
 LOL.

-This insidious process is a deadly two edge sword, leading with advertisements that hammer mass consumption into our brains on one edge and finishing with financial products that allow us to buy stuff with little more that a mouse click or a wave of the hand at check out on the other edge.
+This insidious process is a deadly two edge sword, leading with advertisements that hammer mass consumption into our brains on one edge and finishing with financial products that allow us to buy stuff with little more than a mouse click or a wave of the hand at check out on the other edge.

 The healthy division between wants and needs have blurred to almost non-existence.
 We have begun to believe we need out wants.
 It’s so easy to purchase our wants and worry about the impact later.
 What can be wrong with that? instant gratification!
 Right?